thiagobraga/dotbraga/README.md

 ### ["Restart to Windows" shortcut](./src/dual-boot/windows.sh)

 Automates the restart process for Dual Boot systems
-✨ Detects the Windows ID on GRUB list
+✨ Detects Windows on GRUB list
 ✨ Restart system to that detected OS
-✨ Shows confirmation dialog using Zenity from Ubuntu [option]

 <br>